wpengine/headless-docs/reference/cli/wpe/alpha/envs/purge/README.md

-# wpe alpha envs rebuild
+# wpe alpha envs purge

 ## Description
 Manually purge the domain cache for a specified application environment.